 All sessions will be at your home.
 I find seeing children and families in their familiar home environment helps puts any difficulties in context, and can be an easier and more relaxed process.
-I cover most parts of Wandsworth, Fulham, Southfields, Balham, Hammersmith, Barnes, Chiswick, Putney, and Kensington & Chelsea.
-However, should home visits not be convenient for any reason, I have the use of a clinic room in a GP surgery in Fulham, and am able to offer sessions there too.
+I am based in the Surrey Hills and cover the area between Coulsdon, Biggin Hill, Redhill, and Edenbridge.
+If you're not sure if you fall in my catchment area please do just drop me a line to ask!

-I also offer sessions via phone or Skype, which can be an ideal option for those living abroad or in more remote areas.
+I also offer sessions via phone or Zoom, which can be an ideal option for those living abroad or in more remote areas.